Welcome to today's edition of the Rush 24-7 podcast.

 We'll get into this as the program unfolds.

-It's already uh it's out in certain circles.
+It's already out in certain circles.

-I, of course, a powerful influential member of the media have the book.
+I, of course, a powerful, influential member of the media, have the book.

-You've got to remember, though, that Ronald Reagan threw the 11th Commandment out in 1976 when he went against Gerald Ford uh for the nomination, tacked Ford very aggressively.
+You've got to remember, though, that Ronald Reagan threw the 11th Commandment out in 1976 when he went against Gerald Ford for the nomination, tacked Ford very aggressively.

-Uh this is something that nobody has known up till now.
+This is something that nobody has known up till now.

-Uh the jurors in the Libby trial were not allowed to know.
+The jurors in the Libby trial were not allowed to know.

 The judge said he didn't know.

-Uh she didn't prove today that she was covert.
+She didn't prove today that she was covert.

 It would have if she were covert.